 Qatar Pet Passport & Import Regulations

-As of June, 2017, Saudi Arabia, UAE, Bahrain, Egypt, Libya, Yemen, Maldives have severed ties with Qatar.
+As of June, 2017, Saudi Arabia, the United Arab Emirates (UAE), Bahrain and Egypt have severed ties with Qatar.
 No pet transports to or from these countries will be permitted.
 To import a pet to Qatar, you must be returning to Qatar, intending to reside in the country or have a work visa.
 Your pet must be a family pet.

 All requirements also apply to service and emotional support animals.